 9. Pets are very intuitive.
-If you have a poor or strained relationship going on in your household, your dog may be reacting to this negativity.
-Dogs are very aware of their owner’s emotions and any type of negative relationship may cause him stress as well.
+If you have a poor or strained relationship in your household, your dog may react to this negativity.
+Dogs are very aware of their owner’s emotions, and any negative relationship may cause him stress as well.

 Relieving Your Dogs Stress

-Here are some simple solutions to make life happier and healthier for your dog and ways you can reduce the stress in his life.
+Here are some simple solutions to make life happier and healthier for your dog and ways to reduce stress in his life.

 About the author